balits/dotfiles-windows/README.md

 # Neovim
-After executing '\.config\main.ps1', Neovim is downloaded via Scoop
+After executing '\.config\main.ps1', Neovim is downloaded via Scoop.

-# Vim-Plug
+## Vim-Plug
-To use Neovim with the downloaded plugins, first you need to install Vim-Plug
+To use Neovim with the downloaded plugins, first you need to install Vim-Plug.

-Use this to change your working directory
+Use this to change your working directory:
 ```sh
 cd $HOME\AppData\Local\nvim;
 ```